Skip to contents

 • win_party.
 Party affiliation of winner.

 • ec_pct.
 Winner's share of electoral college vote.
-(Range is 0 to 1.)
+(A proportion.
+Range is 0 to 1.)

 • popular_margin.
-Winner's point margin in the popular vote.
+Winner's margin of the popular vote, expressed as a proportion.
 Can be positive or negative.

 • votes.
 Total votes cast in the election.